| | |

 safety.
 S60 feels like a tight European sedan.
 It rides smoothly,

-steering.
+offers good acceleration performance and nice, precise steering.
 S60 fills the middle range in Volvo's lineup:

 It's larger than the